 - A mid-program meeting the following August.

-The DAPE content standards are met through successful completion of six courses (18 credits).
-In addition to these courses, candidates must meet content area reading standards and pass the MTLE Special Education Core Skills test for a full five-year DAPE license.
-DAPE content standards are completed through the following course sequence, and a new cohort will be started in the spring term of each year:
+The DAPE core content standards are met through successful completion of six courses (18 credits).
+As of August 1, 2023, candidates are no longer required to take or pass the MTLE Special Education Core Skills test (see Minnesota Department of Education Rules).
+DAPE core content standards are completed through the following course sequence, and a new cohort will be started in the spring term of each year.
+(A flexible start may be allowed for qualifying candidates in the summer semester.)

 SPED 3655 or 5655: Due Process in Special Education